-Measurement of overall activity, as well as specific subtypes of activity such as circadian rhythms and particular aspects of locomotion, can be used as an integrated readout for tracking disease progression.
+Measurement of overall motion, as well as specific subtypes of activity such as circadian rhythms and particular aspects of locomotion, can be used as an integrated readout for tracking disease progression.
 Vium's platform enables motion tracking of subjects non-invasively and is used as a measure to track disease progression and treatment in a variety of animal models.

 Measuring changes in breathing rate can lead to the early detection of disease and is key in evaluating the safety profile of novel therapeutics.
 A range of conditions including exercise, stress, lung disorders, cardiovascular disease, metabolic acidosis, drug overdose, and central nervous system abnormalities can all manifest in detectable alterations in breathing rate.